TheWynette/YOLO-V8-recog/README.md

 ## Acknowledgements
 Special thanks to the YOLO community for their contributions to the object detection field.
-Thanks to the great myself Ⅵ for my assistance with integrating YOLO-V8 into this project.
+Thanks to **the great myself** for my assistance with integrating YOLO-V8 into this project.